driesvints/driesvints.com/source/_posts/getting-started-with-dotfiles.md

 ### Oh My, Wth Should I Use?

-Like the way you have frameworks for programming languages you also have frameworks for your shell.
+Like the way you have package managers for programming languages (think Composer, NPM, ...) you also have plugin managers for your shell.
 While a shell like Zsh is great, it's still difficult to configure it the way you like.
-A framework like [Oh-My-Zsh](http://ohmyz.sh/) can greatly help with this.
+A plugin manager like [zplug](https://github.com/zplug/zplug) can greatly help with this by extending its base functionality.

-You have a few other Zsh frameworks like [Presto](https://github.com/sorin-ionescu/prezto) but in the end I decided to choose Oh-My-Zsh.
-Oh-My-Zsh is wildly adopted, has a strong community and a great range of features.
-A downside is that it's a bit slow (you'll notice when opening up a new shell window) but the features greatly compensate this.
+You have a other solutions with Zsh frameworks like [Presto](https://github.com/sorin-ionescu/prezto) and I used [Oh-My-Zsh](https://ohmyz.sh) for a long time but in the end I switched to zplug because of it's easy-to-use and simple setup.

-You can easily [install plugins](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins-Overview) for your shell like the git plugin which offers shortcuts and autocompletion for your git commands.
-Or easily [install themes](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes) to configure the look and feel of your shell.
-I've installed [the Taybalt theme](https://github.com/taylorotwell/shell/) from [Taylor Otwell](https://twitter.com/taylorotwell) together with the [Solarized Dark](https://github.com/altercation/solarized) color scheme in [iTerm2](https://www.iterm2.com/).
+You can easily [install plugins](https://github.com/zplug/zplug#usage) for your shell like the git plugin which offers shortcuts and autocomplete for your git commands.
+Or easily [install themes](https://github.com/zplug/zplug#example) to configure the look and feel of your shell.
+I've installed [the Minimal theme](https://github.com/subnixr/minimal) together with the [Solarized Light](https://github.com/altercation/solarized) color scheme in [Hyper](https://hyper.is).

-And when using Mackup your Oh-My-Zsh preferences automatically get synced across your devices.
+And when using Mackup your zplug preferences automatically get synced across your devices.
 Neat!

 ## The Install Procedure

 Now that I've shown you how I've set up my dotfiles let's take a look at how it all comes together when we try to re-install our Mac.
-I've written a step-by-step guide on how I can [install a fresh macOS setup](https://github.com/driesvints/dotfiles#a-fresh-os-x-setup) with my prefered settings and tools.
+I've written a step-by-step guide on how I can [install a fresh macOS setup](https://github.com/driesvints/dotfiles#a-fresh-os-x-setup) with my preferred settings and tools.
 Let me guide you through the steps.

 First of all we need to update to the latest version of macOS.
 We do this first so that we have the latest versions of all the tools available.
 After we've installed the latest version, install Xcode from the App store.
 We'll need this for the command line tools.
 After installing it, open it and accept the license agreement.
 This is necessary to use some of the command line tools.
 Now install the command line tools by running `xcode-select --install`.
 Ok, this was the part that probably took the most time.
 Let's proceed to the next part.